gbauso/grpc_microservices/README.md

 ## Todos

- - [ ] Finish configuration of Istio
+ - [x] Finish configuration of Istio
  - [ ] Write Unit tests for the services
  - [ ] Unify the logs and improve readability
  - [ ] Move metrics from Prometheus to New Relic
  - [ ] Move from Azure Pipelines to Github Actions
- - [ ] Cover Server Stream, Client Stream and Bidirection on Gateway
+ - [ ] Cover Server Stream, Client Stream and Bidirectional on Gateway
  - [ ] SSL on gRPC servers